kedacore/http-add-on/docs/ref/v0.8.0/http_scaled_object.md

             targetValue: 100
 ```

-This document is a narrated reference guide for the `HTTPScaledObject`, and we'll focus on the `spec` field.
+This document is a narrated reference guide for the `HTTPScaledObject`.

+## `httpscaledobject.keda.sh/skip-scaledobject-creation` annotation

+This annotation will disable the ScaledObject generation and management but keeping the routing and metrics available.
+This is done removing the current ScaledObject if it has been already created, allowing to use user managed ScaledObjects pointing the add-on scaler directly (supporting all the ScaledObject configurations and multiple triggers).
+You can read more about this [here](./../../walkthrough.md#integrating-http-add-on-scaler-with-other-keda-scalers)

 ## `hosts`